pynucastro/pynucastro/README.md

 If your OS has both Python 2 and Python 3 installed you may need to invoke `pytest` as `py.test-3` when running the unit tests.

+# Core Developers

+People who make a number of substantive contributions (new features, bug fixes, etc.) will be named "core developers" of pynucastro.

+Core developers will be recognized in the following ways:

+  * invited to the group's slack team

+  * listed in the User's Guide and website as a core developer

+  * listed in the author list on the Zenodo DOI for the project (as given in the .zenodo.json file)

+  * invited to co-author general code papers / proceedings describing pynucastro.
+(Note: science papers that use pynucastro will always be left to the science paper lead author to determine authorship).

+If a core developer is inactive for 3 years, we may reassess their status as a core developer.